alonsourbano/publika/README.md

 - Displays stop code, platform/track and ticket zones
 - Supports english, finnish and swedish
 - Displays times in realtime when available
-  - If not, it displays the scheduled departure using the `~` symbol, like HSL does.
+  - If not, displays the scheduled departure using the `~` symbol, like HSL does.
 - Displays cancelled trips
 - Amount of stops to display can be configured for all stops or individually
-- Displays alerts for services and stops/stations
+- Displays disruptions (alerts) for services and stops/stations using different icons depending on severity
+- Blinks when service departure time is less than one minute
 - Can display one stop or the whole station or cluster
   - For example, one train station has at least two stops, aka tracks.
 Some bus stations has several platforms
 - Can set a delay start to a stop